nomad-software/nomad.uk.net/markdown/articles/vim-the-only-text-editor-youll-ever-need.md

 ---
 author: Gary Willoughby
-title: Vim – The only text editor you’ll ever need
+title: Vim – The only text editor you'll ever need
 description: Well, not wanting to shy away from an argument i'm going to make the case for the Vim text editor and explain why it's so awesome.
 ---

 ![](/articles/images/vim-the-only-text-editor-youll-ever-need-banner.jpg)

-# Vim – The only text editor you’ll ever need
+# Vim – The only text editor you'll ever need

 <time>Posted on 10th July 2013 by [Gary Willoughby](/pages/about.html)</time>

 Text editors are a huge topic of discussion and [argument](https://en.wikipedia.org/wiki/Editor_war) in the software world and every developer has their favorite.
-I’ve seen so many [flame wars](https://en.wikipedia.org/wiki/Flaming_(Internet)) erupting all over the net about this subject that I sometimes dare not bring it up.
-Well, not wanting to shy away from an argument i’m going to make the case for the [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) text editor and explain why it’s so awesome.
+I've seen so many [flame wars](https://en.wikipedia.org/wiki/Flaming_(Internet)) erupting all over the net about this subject that I sometimes dare not bring it up.
+Well, not wanting to shy away from an argument i'm going to make the case for the [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) text editor and explain why it's so awesome.

 ## History

 Nearly forty years ago, the [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) operating system was developed and along with that came a simple text editor called [Vi](https://en.wikipedia.org/wiki/Vi).
 Vi was run from within a terminal and was used to edit configuration files within the OS.
 After a while Vi was ported to all other Unix derivatives and started to gain a lot of popularity.

 In 1988 [Bram Moolenaar](http://www.moolenaar.net/) released [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) for the Amiga computer.
-The name ‘Vim’ is an acronym for ‘Vi IMproved’ because Vim is an iteration of the vi editor.
+The name 'Vim' is an acronym for 'Vi IMproved' because Vim is an iteration of the vi editor.
 Not only does Vim contain all the functionality of the vi editor it also provides a lot more features especially for editing program source code.
 Vim can be used from the command line within a terminal or it can be used as gVim which has a stand-alone native GUI.

 ## Cross platform